 - 2. Medical Evaluation and Clearance

-The next OSHA requirment for use of repirators in the workplace is to have all workers evaluated and medically cleared to use respiratory protection.
+The next OSHA requirement for use of respirators in the workplace is to have all workers evaluated and medically cleared to use respiratory protection.

 a.
 This is completed after you have submitted your request for a hazard assessment, as per the step above, and is performed by Occupational Health (OH).

 i.
 Questions regarding medical clearance should be sent to email@example.com.